gleisonsdm/Kuifje-Documentation/Chapter 06/Conditionals.md

 ## IF External Choice

-This if represents a decision made and that was observed by an adversary.
+This “if” represents a decision made and that was observed by an adversary.
 The syntax is equal to the ifs in Python.

 #